davebenson/doom4-walkthrough/README.md

 Continue up some stairs, to find 4 more Unwilling wandering around some armor: good target fodder.

-A Codex Entry "Artifacts: Slayers Testament 3" is found.
+A Codex Entry "Artifacts / Slayer's Testament #3" is found.

 The last easy fight is about 5 Imps fighting 10 Unwilling.
 (I like to work on the Savagery Rune and the Seek and Destroy Rune for this easy fight).